-Analysis of the qualifications of the resident workers (Administrative and Support Services) in City of Armadale in 2016 compared to Western Australia shows that there was a lower proportion of people holding formal qualifications (Bachelor or higher degree; Advanced Diploma or Diploma; or Vocational qualifications), and a higher proportion of people with no formal qualifications.
+Analysis of the qualifications of the resident workers (Administrative and Support Services) in the City of Armadale in 2016 compared to Western Australia shows that there was a higher proportion of resident holding formal qualifications (Bachelor or higher degree; Advanced Diploma or Diploma; or Vocational qualifications), and a lower proportion of males with no formal qualifications.

 Overall, 52.9% of the resident workers (Administrative and Support Services) held educational qualifications, and 43.8% had no qualifications, compared with 53.6% and 43.0% respectively for Western Australia.

-The major differences between qualifications held by the resident workers (Administrative and Support Services) of City of Armadale and Western Australia were:
+The major differences between qualifications held by the resident workers (Administrative and Support Services) of the City of Armadale and (Western Australia) were:

-- A larger percentage of resident workers (Administrative and Support Services) with Certificate III & IV Levels (23.1% compared to 19.0%)
+- A larger percentage of resident workers (Administrative and Support Services) with Certificate III & IV Level (23.1% compared to 19.0%)

-- A smaller percentage of resident workers (Administrative and Support Services) with Bachelor or Higher degrees (13.9% compared to 18.5%)
+- A smaller percentage of resident workers (Administrative and Support Services) with Advanced Diploma or Diploma (10.3% compared to 11.1%)

 The largest changes in the qualifications held by the resident workers (Administrative and Support Services) in the City of Armadale between 2011 and 2016 were: